FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/radio/1981/1981-10-17-saturday-night-is-gala-night.md

 ---
 layout: post
+before: "First Broadcast On "
-more: Repeated on 26 December 1981
+after: " And Repeated on 26 December 1981"
 title: Saturday Night is Gala Night &#124; 17 October 1981
 maintitle: Saturday Night is Gala Night
 subtitle: A Century of Song 1881-1981